 The Real Saint Patrick

-In our modern times, religion continues to be systematically stripped from our governments, schools, and even our history.
+[Written March 2010] In our modern times, religion continues to be systematically stripped from our governments, schools, and even our history.
 To many, Christmas is all about Santa Claus and Easter about bunny rabbits and eggs.
 Likewise, St Patrick’s Day, celebrated annually on March 17, is now about wearing green and gold, shamrocks, the luck of the Irish, leprechauns, and finding the nearest Irish pub.
 While it’s a fun celebration, particularly for Irish nationals and Irish immigrants worldwide, its true meaning and origin has been minimized or even completely forgotten by many.
-One of the largest St Patrick’s Day sites currently on the web (our article is written in 2010) devotes almost its entire front page to the various secular festivities.
+One of the largest St Patrick’s Day sites currently on the web (2010 - site deleted in 2016) devotes almost its entire front page to the various secular festivities.
 It offers three vanilla sentences to St Patrick himself, with a link for more information.
 This is still better than the official Dublin Site which, along with many others, doesn't even mention the saint at all.
 Finally, the last sentence on the page reads “Being a religious holiday as well, many Irish attend mass, where March 17th is the traditional day for offering prayers for missionaries worldwide before the serious celebrating begins”.
-So, the true meaning of the holiday has been reduced to an afterthought, an “as well” to be dispensed of quickly so that the serious celebration can begin.
+So, the true meaning of the holiday has been reduced to an afterthought, an “as well” to be dispensed of quickly so that the serious celebrations can begin.
+[2016 Update: even this one sentence has be removed.]

 Of course, the holiday wasn’t always thought of in this way.
 St Patrick’s Day began solely as a Christian holiday to pay tribute the patron saint and missionary to Ireland, marked by prayers for spiritual renewal and international missionaries.
 It became a saint’s official feast day in the early seventeenth century, but like most other religious holidays, it gradually became more secularized.
 The first St Patrick’s Day parade was organized by the Irish Society of Boston in 1737, with the first Ireland parade held in Dublin in 1931.